clementi/lcg/README.md

 # lcg

 A simple, demonstrative linear congruential generator for generating pseudorandom numbers, derived from that provided by Donald Knuth in his _[The Art of Computer Programming](https://cs.stanford.edu/~knuth/taocp.html)_.

+To compile and run it on a Unix-like system, run `make run`.